Code-Institute-Submissions/webalyzer/README.md

 Websichanic, short for "website mechanic" based on real world website -TextMechanic, a site I have used and known for a long time.
 A user can manipulate text, like removing empty lines, trim lines and empty spaces.
 Tools like removing duplicates and adding string(s) before or/and after a line etc. It's a good toolset to have when working with text.
 I wanted to create something similar and based on "TM" I came up with Websichanic.
 An app that takes an input and gives feedback to the user.

-I asked myself, what's current need based on my current surounding.
+Asking myself, what's current need based on my current surounding.
 Web Developers!
 Both new and senior web developers.
-Questions comes to mind like; what could be used by web developers, that could potientially save time?
+Questions comes to mind like; what could be used by the web developers, that could potientially save time?
 What features could be desired?
 As a web developer saving time where possible is and will be always good, as time is limited.

 <br>